AADR Logo

 Powered by RescueGroups.org

-Max in MI's Web Page
+Max in VA's Web Page

 Dachshund (short coat) : : Male (neutered) : : Young : : Small